bamtests/notea/README.md

     - PASSWORD=makesomethingsecure
 4. Click Deploy and wait for your notea to build and deploy
 5. A URL will be auto-generated for you that can be found in a few places in your [railway.app dashboard](https://railway.app/dashboard)
-6. Enjoy having always synced notes!
+6. Enjoy having always synced, feature rich notes!

 **Click below to deploy!**